What is Arduino?

 Arduino PCB is a great tool to use for constructing and designing multiple electronic projects.
 Here are some reasons why Arduino PCB should be used:

-• Cost-effective – Compared to other microcontrollers, Arduino PCB is a cheaper and more practical option.
+- Cost-effective – Compared to alternatives, Arduino PCB is a cheaper and more practical option.

-• Open-source software and hardware – The Arduino PCB open-source hardware allows users to build electronics projects easily, with various digital and analogue pins.
+- Open-source software and hardware – The Arduino PCB open-source hardware allows users to build electronics projects easily, with various digital and analog pins.
 The software is easy to use but can also be extended by programmers to expand the language via C++ libraries.

 The Arduino Starter Kit